Sly Mongoose

 Sly Mongoose is the third science fiction novel of Caribbean writer Tobias S. Buckell.
 The novel is a standalone but is set in the same universe as Buckell's novels Crystal Rain and Ragamuffin.
 The novels are also linked by a recurring character.
 The book's title is taken from a Jamaican folk song of the same name.

+The book has received several reviews.